ktgeek/tivo2podcast/README.md

 This is my package of two scripts I wrote up to download content from my TiVo to my linux box.

+THIS PROJECT IS NOW DEPRECATED.
+My tivo(s) died, the company has moved away from boxes and streaming has taken over the world.
+Keeping it here for reference and nostalgia over all the good tivo years.

 ---

 ## TiVo2Disk